The Real Scoop on Sales Personality Tests

 Randy Stein, a psychologist at Cal Poly, says these assessments assume “there is an essence of you and an essence of the job, and you should be matching those two things in hiring.”
 He calls this a search for a hidden truth about the person.
 The problem he says further is he doesn’t think “there is a hidden truth—even if there is, a personality test doesn’t do it.”

 For a personality test to capture the taker’s personality accurately, the individual must recognize their personality.
-Seems logical, doesn’t it?
+It seems logical, doesn’t it?
 After all, who knows someone better than himself or herself?
 Surprisingly, even this basic premise is on shaky grounds.

 Candidates may not know themselves.
-In a review of studies on personality, Simine Vazire, a personality researcher at the University of California states, “people’s perceptions of their own personality are certainly more accurate than random guesses would be, but they are substantially far from perfect.”
+In a review of studies on personality, Simine Vazire, a personality researcher at the University of California, states that “people’s perceptions of their own personality are certainly more accurate than random guesses would be, but they are substantially far from perfect.”

 Indeed, many questions on personality tests are bi-modal (with options to choose this or that).
 This style makes it easy to give the preferred answer.
 For example, an MBTI question might be “Do you enjoy having a wide circle of acquaintances?” with the answer options of Yes or No.